conan-io/conan-io.github.io/_posts/2021-05-10-New-conan-release-1-36.markdown

 code in the Conan generators which would traverse it.
 However, in time, as-always, it's not our programming models which determine the complexity of a problem domain... the domain itself does.
-And, the complexity of dependency information in C and C++ has gradually overcome the simplicty of a simple dictionary.
+And, the complexity of dependency information in C and C++ has gradually overcome the simplicity of a dictionary.

 In time, more complex use cases came up, where recipe authors wanted to customize the output filenames of the generators, and on a per-generator basis,